bymayanksingh/ingress-entry-management/README.md

 ## About

-This is Ingress an easy to use MVP on entry management, Ingress was built using Node.js and MongoDB database, It uses [ejs](https://ejs.co/) (embedded javascript templates), it also supports sending **EMAILS** and **SMS** using nodemailer module and Nexmo API respectively, this project was implemented as my submission for the innovacer [summergeeks 2020](https://summergeeks.in/) internship challenge by [Innovacer](https://innovaccer.com/), It meets all the criterias as mentioned in the assignment provided by summergeeks.
+This is Ingress an easy to use MVP on entry management, Ingress was built using [Node.js](https://github.com/nodejs) and MongoDB database using [mongoose](https://github.com/Automattic/mongoose), It uses [ejs](https://ejs.co/) (embedded javascript templates), it also supports sending **EMAILS** and **SMS** using [nodemailer module](https://www.npmjs.com/package/nodemailer) and [Nexmo API](https://www.nexmo.com/) respectively, this project was implemented as my submission for the [summergeeks 2020](https://summergeeks.in/) internship challenge by [Innovacer](https://innovaccer.com/), It meets all the criterias as mentioned in the assignment provided by summergeeks.

 ## Usage